weirdrebel/weirdrebel/README.md

 <p align="center">
 <a href="https://github.com/weirdrebel"><img src="https://readme-typing-svg.herokuapp.com?lines=Python+Developer&center=true&width=500&height=50"></a>

-### I'm a Python Developer, Teacher and Researcher!
+### I'm a C++, Python Developer, Researcher!
-- 🔭 I’m currently working as Backend Engineer @Turingcom.
-- 🌱 I’m currently expanding my knowledge in DevOps.
+- 🌱 I’m currently learning Python/Django Development.
 - 👯 I’m looking to collaborate with other content creators and developers.
-- 📢 Love to teach and inspire students.
-Taught over more then 500 students.
 - 🥅 2022-23 Goals: Contribute more to Open Source projects and Execute my Innovative ideas.
-- 💎 If you are a Tech boy/girl let's get connected
+- 💎 If you are a Tech geek, let's get connected :)

 <h2>Tech Stack</h2>